 If you have the best of the best when it comes to dish soap, you really should only be using drops of it.

-There should be no squeezing of any bottles whatsoever as you don’t need much to wash your dishes.
+No bottles should be squeezed as you don’t need much to wash your dishes.

-And if you think you’re saving money by buying the cheap stuff, think again.
+And if you think you’re saving money by buying cheap stuff, think again.

 If you are using some weird brand of dish soap, I’m sure you will need a lot of it.

-Now if you’re using the best, then you really only need a couple of drops.
+Now if you’re using the best, you only need a couple of drops.

-And if you don’t know what the best is, I have one word for you.
+And if you don’t know the best, I have one word for you.

-I literally use drops of that stuff and my dishes are as clean as they should be.
+I use drops of that stuff, and my dishes are as clean as they should be.

-I know it sounds stupid simple but there are too many people throwing money away with something so simple as dish washing liquid.
+I know it sounds stupidly simple, but there are too many people throwing money away with something so simple as dishwashing liquid.

 Conclusion – Be Frugal

-Frugality is of course learned and it doesn’t always involve money.
+Frugality is learned, and it doesn’t always involve money.

-I do hope that this post has given you a couple of pointers on what you can do to stop being wasteful.
+I hope this post has given you a few pointers on what you can do to stop being wasteful.

 I also want to see what you think and do, so please do share.

-Until next time, tell your bottle of ketchup that I said hello and remember to always be frugal.
+Until next time, tell your ketchup bottle that I said hello, and remember to always be frugal.